-One of our favorite activities this week was the Pie invitation to create from Mother Goose Time.
+One of our favorite activities this week was the Pie invitation to create.
 I’ve always been a big fan of the process art activities, but even more so lately.

 In other news, we have some really exciting stuff happening in the next few weeks.
 This mama actually sat down and put together a Daily Preschool Checklist.
 I may or may not have mentioned that it’s time to start getting more intentional.
 After all, the little guy’s almost three.